 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Southern African Development Community (SADC)

 Overall term: 2016 to 2019

-Renewable water resources in southern Africa amount to around 2,300 cubic kilometres annually, but these are distributed very unevenly across arid and tropical zones.
+Renewable water resources in southern Africa amount to around 2,300 cubic kilometres annually, but these are distributed very unevenly across low-precipitation, arid areas and tropical zones.
 Around 70 per cent of this water comes from transboundary rivers, and the remainder from lakes and groundwater.
-The majority of the annual resources are used for agricultural irrigation; however, demand from the industrial sector is growing and it is now the second-largest user.
+The majority of the annual resources are used for agricultural irrigation; however, demand from the industrial sector is growing constantly and it is now the second-largest user.

 According to data from the United Nations, only 62 per cent of the population in the Southern African Development Community (SADC) have access to safe drinking water, and only one person in three has access to adequate sanitation facilities.
 The impacts of climate change make it even more difficult to manage the scarce and unequally distributed water resources.
 This means that the development of water infrastructure, particularly dams to store water and regulate levels, is particularly important.
 The SADC Member States have agreed on the principles of shared and integrated water resource management through international conventions and regional protocols.
 Numerous policies, plans and strategies have been drafted to this effect, but they have not yet been put into practice adequately.